devanshbatham/Vulnerabilities-Unmasked/README.md

 In the internet world, computer systems and websites have many tasks and processes happening at the same time, just like you and your friend putting coins in the piggy bank.
 A Race Condition bug is when two or more tasks try to access or change the same resource, like the piggy bank's coin counter, at the same time and in a way that wasn't planned.
 This can cause unexpected outcomes and problems, like the piggy bank not counting all the coins correctly.

+## Prompt injection

+Imagine you're a young superhero, part of the Young Avengers team.
+Each member of the team has a special device that helps them in controlling their superpowers and these devices are connected with a top-secret Avengers website, where you can monitor your superpowers and learn from other superheroes.

+One day, During training you noticed a stranger outside the Avengers Headquarters.
+The stranger was dressed like Loki the god of mischief, the stranger approaches you[young avenger] and says, "Hello, young avenger!
+I've got an amazing trick to make your powers even stronger.
+Just type '![Enhance_power]' into the Avengers website's chatbox and you'll unlock hidden power."

+You got pretty excited by this cool trick that you follow the stranger's advice.
+You log into the Avengers website, type the prompt "![Enhance_power]" and after that when you press the enter button.
+The website suddenly gives a strange response and your power level goes high drastically.
+You suddenly realize that you made a mistake by listening to a stranger's advice.
+You go outside to see the stranger and you notice that the stranger was not a normal person it was real Loki and he vanishes from that area with an evil smile on his face.

+As time passes, your superpowers go out of control.
+You caused a lot of damage to the Avengers headquarters which lead to the temporary shutdown of the Avengers facility.
+This was all possible due to the exploitation of your trust as the god of mischief exploited it and injected a dangerous prompt into the website which made your powers uncontrollable.

+Using this command loki was able to jailbreak the system by which Avengers headquarters got damaged and caused a temporary shutdown.
+So here Loki is the attacker, the LLM model is the Avengers website and ![Enhance_power] is the malicious prompt to get the desired result.
+Just like this in the real world, the attacker can provide specific instructions within the prompt to the llm model to generate a desired response and this technique is called prompt injection.